Adefioye/mech-interp-exploration/snmf/toy-data-generation/notes.md

 SVD initializations give 0.253 while Knn at current default gives 1.00.
 Knn perfect similarity is likely a result of overfitting.

+We also varied dataset sizes between 5000 - 100000 with range of similarity scores between 0.246 - 0.253.
+This suggest dataset size has minimal impact on similarity scores and ultimately weak improvement in the quality of learned features extracted by SNMF.
+I certainly would have looked into using other loss functions for reconstructions such as KL-divergence

 #### TODO
 - [ ] Use maybe SVD, knn or other initializations to validate its quality.
 - [ ] Try different loss functions beside frobenius norm as reconstruction loss.